13 Feb, 2013 | Netvantage in SEO

 - - A - -

-Adwords Keyword Tool (website) – Tool for estimating website traffic, competition, advertising costs and other factors of keywords based on match type.
+Adwords Keyword Planner (website) – Tool for estimating website traffic, competition, advertising costs and other factors of keywords based on match type.
+Replacement of the Adwords Keyword Tool.

 ALT Text – The written description attached to the image in the webpage HTML.
 A search engine crawler cannot read or categorize an image, but an ALT text can help with that.
 Another name for this is ALT Attribute.